maestro-server/webdocs/docs/intro.rst

 You will be able to:

-- Centralize and visualize the lastest state multi-cloud environment state
+- Centralize and visualize the lastest state multi-cloud environment
 - Continuously discover new servers and services of all environments
 - Powerful reports, can create a relation with servers, services, apps and clients
 - Automatically populate inventory with ansible, logging jobs, audit and cordenate multiple teams.